SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 .. testcode:: ClassesAndStructures

    -> if tenEighty === alsoTenEighty {
-         println("tenEighty and alsoTenEighty refer to the same Resolution instance.")
+         println("tenEighty and alsoTenEighty refer to the same VideoMode instance.")
       }
-   <- tenEighty and alsoTenEighty refer to the same Resolution instance.
+   <- tenEighty and alsoTenEighty refer to the same VideoMode instance.

 Note that “identical to” (represented by three equals signs, or ``===``) does not mean the same thing as “equal to” (represented by two equals signs, or ``==``):